 Small Group and Guided reading

 Guided Reading takes place on a daily basis in all classes.
 During these sessions, children take part in a range of whole class and group sessions.
-In Key Stage 1, carousel activities allow both the class teacher and LSA to read with children as well as completed guided tasks.
+In Key Stage 1, these reading sessions follow the Little Wandle progression of fluency, prosody and comprehension.
 In Key Stage 2, a curriculum linked class book is selected to read in its entirety over the course of the half term.

 Whole Class Shared Reading